 Astrological note: A dream of mature dialogue often comes during harmonious transits of Saturn through your 10th or 3rd house, during its conjunction with Mercury, and in periods when Jupiter touches your Mercury.
 Capricorns, Geminis, and Sagittarians recognize this dream with particular accuracy.
 If Saturn is now touching your Mercury — the Inner Sage builds a mature conversation, and the dream conveys this through a dialogue in which both sides hear each other.

-A conflict with a boss in a dream is a serious and informative dream from which much can be learned about yourself.
-Through it the psyche marks your relation to power: your own and another’s, outer and inner, real and inherited.
+A conflict with a boss in a dream is a serious and informative dream, from which much can be learned about yourself.
+Through it the psyche marks your relation to power — your own and another’s, outer and inner, real and inherited.

 Let yourself relate to these dreams as a lesson.
 Choose a mature form for accumulated rebellion.
-Do not stay in powerlessness and seek real steps toward freedom.
+Do not stay in powerlessness; seek real steps toward freedom.
 Reconsider old childhood scripts of “big and small.”
 Support your even voice in a conversation with power, especially when the other does not respond in kind.